- Media Center

 - Check Mail

-Nigerian Civil Aviation Authority is the regulatory body for aviation in Nigeria.
-It became autonomous with the passing into law of the Civil Aviation Act 2006 by the National Assembly and its assent by the President of the Federal Republic of Nigeria.
+Nigeria Civil Aviation Authority is the regulatory body for aviation in Nigeria.
+It became autonomous with the passing into law of the Civil Aviation Act 2022 by the National Assembly and its assent by the President of the Federal Republic of Nigeria.
 The Act not only empowers the Authority to regulate Aviation Safety without political interference but to also carry out oversight functions of Airports, Airspace, Meteorological Services, etc as well as economic regulations of the industry.

 The country has about 31 airports.
 There are about 39 AOC holders (for schedule and non schedule flight operations) while about 28 foreign airlines are operating to Nigeria.